 Dalton began performing at the age of 12 when he formed his first band, Fly Away Hero, which released two EPs.
-At 14, he was contacted by a casting director that discovered his band through YouTube and was asked to audition for a new act called IM5.
+At 14, he was contacted by a casting director who discovered his band through YouTube and was asked to audition for a new act called IM5.
 The principals were Simon Fuller, Perez Hilton, and Jaime King.
 From over 30,000 nationwide auditions, Dalton was chosen for the group.
 Over the next four years, Dalton worked with many well-known producers, songwriters, and choreographers including Toby Gad, Harmony Samuels, Rock Mafia, Nappytabs, and Meghan Trainor.

 At 18, Dalton reunited with his childhood band, Fly Away Hero, who landed themselves at #17 on the Billboard Heatseekers Chart after releasing a new EP titled "Lost and Found" that debuted at #22 on the Alternative charts and included their song "Hercules," written by Dalton, which remains the bestselling song on the EP.
 Dalton's latest solo album, "Nobodys Home," reached #5 on the iTunes chart in September 2017.